 By Dr Rosemary Marsh, GP Specialist Trainee, MRCPCH

 On 11th March 2020, the WHO classified the outbreak of Coronavirus disease (COVID-19) as a pandemic.
 Information on COVID-19 is rapidly changing as research and understanding progresses.
-At the time of publication (08/04/2020, correct at review on 06/06/2020), there is broad support for commencing or continuing breastfeeding in cases of COVID-19 in the mother or infant/child.
+There is broad support for commencing or continuing breastfeeding in cases of COVID-19 in the mother or infant/child (correct at review 2/1/2021).
 Clinicians should check relevant Public Health England (PHE), Royal College of Obstetricians and Gynaecologists (RCOG) and Royal College of Paediatrics and Child Health (RCPCH) guidance as there is potential for advice to change over time.
 Current PHE guidance regarding “staying at home” when you have COVID-19 symptoms includes a paragraph on breastfeeding.

 During this period of social distancing, it is likely to be more difficult than usual for mothers to access face to face breastfeeding support.
 Some breastfeeding charities have increased their provision of online, telephone and virtual support to cover this gap.
 GPs can signpost families to these resources and explain that remote support may be available.